lakhwani/lakhwani/README.md

-- 👋 Hi, I’m @nikhilnlakhwani
+- 👋 hey! i’m @nikhilnlakhwani
-- 👀 I’m interested in ...
+- 👀 i’m into cryptocurrency & blockchain technology!
-- 🌱 I’m currently learning ...
+- 🌱 i’m currently learning algorithmic trading
-- 💞️ I’m looking to collaborate on ...
+- 💞️ i’m looking to collaborate on ML & AI projects
-- 📫 How to reach me ...
+- 📫 how to reach me: nikhilnlakhwani@gmail.com

 <!---
 nikhilnlakhwani/nikhilnlakhwani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.